keelzebub/current-song-to-slack/README.md

 ## TODO

 * If other applications open, won't post to Slack
-* Test if media is streaming over airplay
+* Test if media is streaming over airplay (can't do without opening iTunes)
-* Make emoji a config variable
-* Check if slack is running before doing anything